ros-industrial/industrial_training/gh_pages/_source/session2/ros2/0-Services.md

    };
    ```

-1. Within your new ScanNPlan class, define a ROS Client as a private member variable of the class.
-Initialize the Client in the ScanNPlan constructor, using the same service name as defined earlier ("localize_part").
-Create a void function within the ScanNPlan class named `start`, with no arguments.
-This will eventually contain most of our application workflow.
+1. Within your new ScanNPlan class, define a ROS Service Client as a private member variable of the class.
+This client object will allow us to connect to the vision node's Service Server.
+Initialize the Client in the ScanNPlan constructor.
+Both the service type (in the variable declaration) and the service name (in the object constructor) should match what we set up in the vision_node server earlier.

    ``` c++
    class ScanNPlan : public rclcpp::Node